turingschool/curriculum/source/projects/blogger.markdown

 => "#<Tag:0x007fe4d60c2430>, #<Tag:0x007fe4d617da50>]
 {% endirb %}

 That's not quite the effect that we were hoping for.
-The problem is that this will display our tags' inspect views instead of their names.
+The problem is that this will display the results of inspect instead of the tags' names.
 We could make `tag_list` more complicated, like this:

 ```ruby
 def tag_list